epimed/ai4omics-practical-session/README.md

 jupyter lab
 ```

-Please follow the instructions in the notebooks.
+Then follow the instructions in the notebooks.

 The solutions will be available later in this repository and also explained and commented in a video format (coming soon).